-The Committee is governed by ten voting Directors: four Trawl Fishing Industry Representatives, four Cable Company Representatives, and two Association Representatives.
+The Committee is governed by eleven voting Directors: four Trawl Fishing Industry Representatives, five Cable Company Representatives, and two Association Representatives.

 The Trawl Fishing Industry Directors serve a two year term, and are appointed annually by individuals that are: Signatories to the Agreement Between Cable Companies and Fishermen; and, Active Members of the Fishing Industry; and, Engaged in Bottom Trawl Fishing; and, Conducting business in San Luis Obispo County 30 days prior to the selection process.

-The Association Directors are appointed one each by the Morro Bay Commercial Fishermen's Organization and Port San Luis Commercial Fisherman's Association.
+The Association Directors are appointed one each by the Morro Bay Commercial Fishermen's Organization and Port San Luis Commercial Fishermen's Association.

 A Committee Liaison Officer is selected by the Board of Directors and serves as the liaison between the Committee, the local community and the Commercial Fishing Industry.
 The Committee Liaison Officer is the principal staff support for the Committee, undertakes any activities deemed necessary and appropriate by the Board of Directors, and maintains and operates an office.